vibansal/med263/practical_week2.md

 ---

-2. It is known that certain genes are expressed at very low levels in a specific cell type despite being expressed at a high level across almost all other cell types.
-Aberrant expression of genes in the "disallowed" cell type can result in disease phenotype(s).
-The file "disallowed.genes" contains a list of 20 genes that are known to be disallowed in pancreatic beta-cells.
-Use the GTEX RNA-seq expression data (used in class) to compare the expression of these genes in the tissue "pancreas" with the expression in other tissues.
-For each gene, calculate the ratio of the expression level in pancreas to the mean expression level in all other cell-types.
-For how many genes is this ratio less than 0.1?
-Use the OMIM database (https://www.omim.org) to determine if mutations in any of these genes are known to cause human disease that is related to the pancreas.

----

-3. In the third practical exercise ("Variant filtering"), we used the population allele frequencies from ExAc to filter out common variants.
+2. In the second practical exercise ("Variant filtering"), we used the population allele frequencies from ExAc to filter out common variants.
 Population allele frequencies for some variants can vary across populations, particularly for rare variants.
 The input file contains allele frequencies for each variant in two populations (European: column 13 and South Asian: column 14).
 The individuals sequenced in this study are from South Asia.
 Determine the number of candidate disease variants obtained by filtering using the allele frequency for each of the two population separately (use an allele frequency threshold of 0.001).
 Which population results in a lower number of candidate variants?
 Is this consistent with the ancestry of the individuals?
 Explain.

+---

+3. It is known that certain genes are expressed at very low levels in a specific cell type despite being expressed at a high level across almost all other cell types.
+Aberrant expression of genes in the "disallowed" cell type can result in disease phenotype(s).
+The file "disallowed.genes" contains a list of 20 genes that are known to be disallowed in pancreatic beta-cells.
+Use the GTEX RNA-seq expression data (used in class) to compare the expression of these genes in the tissue "pancreas" with the expression in other tissues.
+For each gene, calculate the ratio of the expression level in pancreas to the mean expression level in all other cell-types.
+For how many genes is this ratio less than 0.1?
+Use the OMIM database (https://www.omim.org) to determine if mutations in any of these genes are known to cause human disease that is related to the pancreas.